Documentation

-GPIO
+GPIO Extension

-The gpio extension controls and monitors GPIO pins connected to a linux sbc board such as a Raspberry Pi.
+The gpio extension controls and monitors GPIO pins connected to a Linux SBC board such as a Raspberry Pi.
 Provided are a set of interfaces through the support of adafruit-blinka.
-There are a large variety of supported linux boards that you can use.
+There are a large variety of supported Linux boards that you can use.

-This extension does not take an extension level config and is focused on interfaces.
+This extension does not take an extension-level config and is focused on interfaces.

 Sensor Interface